arthoge/42_minitalk/README.md

 ## Notes
 - Only standard UNIX signals are used for communication.
 - The project demonstrates low-level inter-process communication and synchronization.
-- The queue implementation in the server is not strictly necessary with the current acknowledgment mechanism but is left for educational purposes.

 ## Screenshot
 ![screenshot](screenshot/screenshot.png)